As an Amazon Associate, I earn from qualifying purchases.

 Start by clearing the area of rocks and debris.
 This helps the tiller move smoothly.
 Next, mark the area you want to till.
 Push the tiller slowly into the soil.
 Let the machine do the hard work.
 Don’t force it.
 Move in straight lines to cover all spots.

 Cross-tilling ensures the soil is fine and loose.
 After initial tilling, till the soil again at a right angle.
-This breaks up any remaining clumps.
-The soil becomes even and ready for planting.
+This breaks up any remaining clumps, making the soil even and ready for planting.
 Make sure to cover the whole area.
 Your garden will thank you.

 Maintenance Tips